We’re on the frontline of HIV prevention and treatment in Cote d’Ivoire, helping to reach displaced communities left without proper services.

 - HIV prevalence in adults is 2.6%

-We have worked with ANS-CI since 2005, supporting community groups that are trying to respond to HIV in the places where infrastructure – health and otherwise – is extremely limited.
+We have worked with Alliance Cote d’Ivoire since 2005, supporting community groups that are trying to respond to HIV in the places where infrastructure – health and otherwise – is extremely limited.

-The risk of new HIV infection is a serious concern in Cote d’Ivoire, because so many displaced people now live in camps where there is a severe lack of access to HIV prevention information.
+The risk of new HIV infection is a serious concern, because so many displaced people now live in camps where there is a severe lack of access to HIV prevention information.

-ANS-CI focuses on helping to strengthen existing – and develop new – community networks in order to connect people living with HIV with the treatment they need and to share life-saving prevention information so that Cote d’Ivoire can reduce the number of people dying from AIDS-related illness.
+Alliance Cote d’Ivoire focuses on helping to strengthen existing – and develop new – community networks in order to connect people living with HIV with the treatment they need and to share life-saving prevention information so that the country can reduce the number of people dying from AIDS-related illness.

-One of the ways Frontline AIDS supports ANS-CI is to improve their resource mobilisation, enabling them to win projects and funding to deliver more programmes and services.
+One of the ways Frontline AIDS supports Alliance Cote d’Ivoire is to improve their resource mobilisation, enabling them to win projects and funding to deliver more programmes and services.

 OUR IMPACT IN COTE D’IVOIRE

 - More than 222,000 people with HIV prevention services.
 This included over 9,000 sex workers, 2,300 people who use drugs and 129,000 older adolescents and young people (aged 15-24).

 - More than 34,500 people with HIV treatment, care and support services